 Two years later and we are faced with a similar situation: in the light of current circumstances, how appropriate is the Greek referendum?
 Alexander Trechsel, a professor at the European University Institute and one of the major experts when the issue is direct democracy, recently published an article in the Frankfurter Allgemeine giving four reasons as to why this referendum is a bad idea.
-With Alexander’s permission, I am re-posting the English version of his article:
+With Alexander’s permission, I am re-posting the English version

 It could hardly get any more dramatic in the negotiations between the EU and the Greek government.
 The clock is ticking and if no solution can be found during this very week a Southern European country, member of the Eurozone, will go bankrupt – with unforeseeable consequences for Greek citizens, but also the rest of Europe.
 This Tuesday at midnight, a first deadline has expired, with Greece not having paid its dues to the IMF.
 Clearly, things do not look well.